openshift/jenkins-plugin/README.md

 7. "Scale OpenShift Deployment":  The step name is "openShiftScale".
 Mandatory parameters are:

-a)  "deploymentConfig":  The name of the DeploymentConfig to scale.
+a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to scale.

 b)  "replicaCount":  The number of replicas to scale to.